-B.15.
+B.16.
 The Council has a duty under Section 130(1) of the Highways Act 1980 to "...assert and protect the rights of the public to the use and enjoyment of any highway for which they are the highway authority...".
-If the Committee determines that an order should be made to add a public right of way to the Definitive Map and Statement on the grounds that that right subsists it will need to also consider that action should be taken to make that route open and available for public use.
+If the Committee determines that an order should be made to add a public right of way to the Definitive Map and Statement on the grounds that a right subsists, it will need to also consider what action could be taken to make that route open and available for public use.
 The Council has the power to remove any obstruction under Sections 143 and 137 of the Highways Act 1980.